benoitkugler/gomacro/readme.md

 This package provides an extension of the standard `go/types` package with support for enums, union types and time and date.
 It knows nothing about the output targets, but serves as a shared base.

 Package `analysis/httpapi` provides a scanner to extract API urls and types.
-It only supports the Echo framework, but is modular, so that adding support for other framework should be quick.
+It only supports the Echo framework, but is modular, so that adding support for other frameworks should be quick.

+Package `analysis/sql` adds a convertor from Go types to SQL ones and some logic about table relations.

 ### `generator`